Nathansykes/ZumoController/README.md

 Open the boards manager and install Pololu A-Star Boards

+Open the libraries manager and install Zumo32u4 libraries

 Select the Pololu A-Star 32U4 as the board and upload the sketch

-Open the libraries manager aand install Zumo32u4 libraries

 ### For the UI
 Clone the repo into Visual Studio (not VSCode)